Ossorio, Alfonso A.

-ALFONSO OSSARIO: Oh, yes.
+ALFONSO OSSORIO: Oh, yes.
 I knew Coomaraswamy and I saw a certain amount of him.
 And of course I was constantly studying art.

 FORREST SELVIG: And you probably came down to New York and saw exhibitions.

-ALFONSO OSSARIO: I came to New York and Worchester.
+ALFONSO OSSORIO: I came to New York and Worchester.
 As you can imagine, very little of it was contemporary work, it was mainly academic.

 FORREST SELVIG: Was Santayana still at Harvard when you were there?